postcss/postcss-scss/README.md

 ## Usage

-There is a 2 ways to use this parser:
+There are two ways to use this parser:

 ### 1. SCSS Transformations